libretto-ai/openai-py/README.md

 ### Configuration

-The `libretto` kwarg that's present on the `OpenAIClient` constructor is a `LibrettoConfig` object with the following options:
+The `libretto` kwarg that's present on the `Client` constructor is a `LibrettoConfig` object with the following options:

 - `prompt_template_name`: A default name to associate with prompts.
 If provided, this is the name that will be associated with any `create` call that's made